caffeinated01/chip-8/README.md

 ## Running

 `Usage: chip8 [-v] [-s <scale>] -r <rom_path>` \
-`-v` is for verbose logging. ommit this to disable verbose logging \
+`-v` is for verbose logging.
+Ommit this to disable verbose logging.
+NOTE: only enable this if you are debugging or want to see what's going on behind the scenes, the sheer amount of IO slows down the emulator significantly \
 `-s` is for scale.
 Scale is multiplied to original display height and width, 64 and 32.
 A scale of 10 would result in a window that is 640px by 320px large.
 Defaulted as 10 \
 `-d` is for cycle delay.
 Defaulted as 1 \
 `-r` is for path to rom. \